 Banks, building societies, and most financial institutions want to lend their customers a lot of money.
 That’s all well and good if you need a lot of money but what if you need a few hundred pounds?
 Unfortunately, they can’t help you.

-Short-term loan companies generally lend between £200 and £2,000 over the course of year.
+Short-term loan companies generally lend between £200 and £2,000 over the course of the year.
 If you need £500 for a new washing machine and that’s all you need, why should you be forced to take out any more and pay the interest on top of that?

 Strict FCA guidelines for your protection

-Short-term loans are classed as High Cost Short Term Credit (HCSTC) and this means that borrowers get extra protection over and above the protection you can expect from banks and building societies, logbook loan companies, and more.
+Short-term loans are classed as High-Cost Short Term Credit (HCSTC) and this means that borrowers get extra protection over and above the protection you can expect from banks and building societies, logbook loan companies, and more.